pnavin9/MedCompanion/Frontend/README.md

 # MedCompanion Frontend (IDE)

 MedCompanion IDE is a VS Code (Code–OSS) fork with medical-workflow customizations.
-It provides a single workspace for chat, PDF viewing, DICOM viewing, Add Context, and role presets, and communicates with the MedCompanion backend for transcription, document processing, and multimodal reasoning.
+It provides a single workspace for chat, PDF viewing, DICOM viewing, Add Context, and role presets.
+The chat panel, speech (MedASR), and DICOM viewer call the MedCompanion backend; the PDF viewer is client-side only and does not call the backend.

 ## Overview

 The frontend consists of the VS Code workbench plus MedCompanion-specific contributions:

-- **Chat panel** — MedGemma-backed chat with streaming; supports text and images and optional context from PDF/DICOM.
+- **Chat panel** — MedGemma-backed chat with streaming; supports text and images and optional context (e.g. text added from PDF via "Add PDF Clipboard to Chat").
+Uses backend at `http://localhost:8000`.
 - **Speech (MedASR)** — Built-in transcription via the backend speech endpoint.
-- **PDF viewer** — Built-in viewer (PDF.js) with text selection and an “Add PDF Clipboard to Chat” command.
+- **PDF viewer** — Built-in viewer (PDF.js) with text selection and an "Add PDF Clipboard to Chat" command.
+Runs entirely in the IDE; does not call the backend.
+Selected PDF text is sent to the backend only when the user submits a chat message.
-- **DICOM viewer** — Custom editor for `.dcm` files with slice navigation and backend processing.
+- **DICOM viewer** — Custom editor for `.dcm` files with slice navigation; calls backend `POST /api/v1/dicom/process-series` to process series.

-All of these use the backend at `http://localhost:8000` by default.

 ## MedCompanion-Specific Code